 Forty six Newcastle fishermen were drowned leaving behind 27 widows, 118 orphans and 21 dependants.
 An appeal raised enough money to build twelve small cottages at King Street that is still known as Widow’s Row.

 Sorry, no records were found.
 Please adjust your search criteria and try again.

 Google Map Not Loaded

 Sorry, unable to load Google Maps API.

-- Place Category: Points of interest and Things todoPlace Tags: History ProfileWidow’s Row is a line of cottages that were built in King Street for the Widow’s of the fishing disaster of 1843.
+- no-image Place Category: Points of interest and Things todoPlace Tags: History ProfileWidow’s Row is a line of cottages that were built in King Street for the Widow’s of the fishing disaster of 1843.
 On Friday 13th of January ten fishing boats set sail from Newcastle, a storm ensued and seventy three fishermen were drowned.
-Forty six Newcastle fishermen were drowned leaving Read more...
+Forty six Newcastle fishermen were drowned Read more...

 - The Bogie Trail leads onto the Bogie Hill on Kingstreet and then on down to the harbour.
 This Trail was the main transportation of granite off the Mourne Mountains.
 A ‘Bogie’ is the name given to the small railway cart used to transport granite down the hill.
 For years the Bogie trail was merely an overgrown path through the forest Read more...